- 1 Things To Check When Inspecting a Laser

 One way to check to see whether water is entering the hull is to take out the drain plug in the transom (rear) and lift the bow of the boat.
 If water pours out this may indicate hull integrity issues.
 However, if no water comes out, there may still be leaks (it may have just been drained well and dried out by the owner).

-You can check for leaks in the mast step by filling it with water.
+When inspecting a laser dinghy, it is good to check for leaks in the mast step by filling it with water.
 If the level goes down, then it indicates a leak.

 You can also use a pump (or a good set of lungs) to pressurize the dingy hull through the bung hole in the transom.
 Make sure that you block the bleed hole which is located under the hiking strap toward the front of the cockpit.
 Then go around the hull, deck and all fittings with soapy water and look for any bubbles that appear.
 Don’t forget to remove the bleed hole block when you are finished.